-If anyone takes a false oath in order to seize the wealth of a Muslim unlawfully, he will meet Allah when He is angry with him
+Whoever takes a false oath to deprive a Muslim person of his property unlawfully, will meet Allah while He is angry with him

-If anyone takes a false oath in order to seize the wealth of a Muslim unlawfully, he will meet Allah when He is angry with him
+Whoever takes a false oath to deprive a Muslim person of his property unlawfully, will meet Allah while He is angry with him

 Explanation